/user/kayd @ devops :~$ cat sed-in-ci-cd-pipelines.md

 Sed returns 0 even when the substitution matched zero lines.
 There is no --fail-if-no-match flag.
 From sed’s point of view, “I read the file, applied your script, found nothing to change” is a successful run.

-This is the silent failure mode that put the wrong image into production in the incident I opened with.
-The retry ran sed against a file where the source pattern no longer existed, sed shrugged and exited 0, the pipeline carried on.
+This is the silent failure mode from the scenario above: the retry runs sed against a file where the source pattern no longer exists, sed shrugs and exits 0, and the pipeline carries on.

-The pattern I now put at the top of every CI step that uses sed:
+A good pattern to put at the top of every CI step that uses sed:

 set -euo pipefail